59 Electrically-Powered Aircraft

 Electrifying a Turbofan?

-According to some claims, a turbofan engine can be retrofitted by an electric motor driving the same fan stage.
+According to some claims, an electric motor driving the same fan stage can retrofit a turbofan engine.
 This all sounds easy, but this claim needs a deeper analysis.
 Remember that an electric motor would only replace the engine core, as shown in the figure below, so one immediate issue is the loss of jet thrust from the core of a turbofan engine, which is about 30% of the total thrust.
 Another issue is the accessory components, such as pumps for hydraulics and pneumatics, which would still be required with an electric drive.

 Replacing a turbofan with an electrically powered system will inevitably mean using a bigger fan to recover the lost jet thrust.